dohliam/gdcl/README.md

 The options available in config.yml are commented and should be self-explanatory.
 They are listed below for reference:

-* `group`: _Group name_ (either a subfolder of your GoldenDict home directory setup by gdcg.rb, or any arbitrary folder located [by default] in the script's `tmp` directory
+* `dict_dir`: _Dictionary folder_ (the location of your GoldenDict dictionaries folder; can be any folder, but set to `~/.goldendict/dic` by default)
+* `group`: _Group name_ (a subfolder of the directory specified in `dict_dir` above, containing a group of dictionaries to be searched together; default blank -- if you specify a value here, gdcl will never ask interactively for a group name, and will use the specified group by default)
 * `kword`: _Keyword to search for_ (use this to specify a keyword in the script; if not specified here, gdcl will search for a term provided either interactively or on the command line)
 * `interactive_search`: _Interactive search_ (Set to false for non-interactive search, e.g. to pipe or redirect the search results; defaults to false if a group and keyword are specified as command-line parameters)
 * `header_footer`: _Header and footer information_ (Set to false to turn off header and footer information, i.e.: dictionary name and number of hits for search term)